ltardioli/terminalsnake/README.md

 # TerminalSnake
-Silly snake game for terminal written in Go
+Silly snake game for terminal written in Go.
 It relies on [tcell](https://github.com/gdamore/tcell) as the terminal engine.

 # Install